Ilgneous/ilgneous.github.io/frontend/src/content/projects/personal-website.md

 - **Backend:** FastAPI (Python) for API endpoints like `/api/projects`.
 - **Content:** Astro Content Collections for structured Markdown-based project pages.
 - **Hosting:** GitHub Pages for the frontend, with deployment scripts.
-- **Extras:** OpenGraph tags for nice link previews, and RSS feed for future blog posts.

 ![screenshot of personal website](/ProjectPage.png)